KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 Additionally, UCITS are required to put in place an organisational effectiveness role which is segregated from the performance of all managerial functions and must be performed by an independent director.
 The role includes reviewing board composition, reviewing organisational structure and ensuring that adequate resources are available to carry out all managerial functions.

 The directors of UCITS (or a management company) may carry out the functions specified in the business plan or delegate these to named individuals/designated persons.
-The individuals must be approved by the Central Bank of Ireland to undertake such tasks.
+The individuals must be approved by the Central Bank to undertake such tasks.

 It is necessary for UCITS to have either directly or through their service providers, written policies and procedures in respect of a number of areas including: